XiangZ-0/HiT-SR/README.md

 ---

 > **Abstract:** *Transformers have exhibited promising performance in computer vision tasks including image super-resolution (SR).
-However, transformer-based SR methods often employ window self-attention with quadratic computational complexity to window sizes, resulting in fixed small windows with limited receptive fields.
+However, popular transformer-based SR methods often employ window self-attention with quadratic computational complexity to window sizes, resulting in fixed small windows with limited receptive fields.
 In this paper, we present a general strategy to convert transformer-based SR networks to hierarchical transformers (HiT-SR), boosting SR performance with multi-scale features while maintaining an efficient design.
 Specifically, we first replace the commonly used fixed small windows with expanding hierarchical windows to aggregate features at different scales and establish long-range dependencies.
 Considering the intensive computation required for large windows, we further design a spatial-channel correlation method with linear complexity to window sizes, efficiently gathering spatial and channel information from hierarchical windows.
-Extensive experiments verify the effectiveness and efficiency of our HiT-SR, and our improved versions of SwinIR-Light and SwinIR-NG establish state-of-the-art results for efficient image SR.*
+Extensive experiments verify the effectiveness and efficiency of our HiT-SR, and our improved versions of SwinIR-Light, SwinIR-NG, and SRFormer-Light yield state-of-the-art SR results with fewer parameters, FLOPs, and faster speeds ($\sim7\times$).*

+(TBD)

 <p align="center">
   <img width="600" src="figs/framework.png">